2005 Texas vs. Ohio State football game: After the game

 Texas eventually finished the season of 2005–2006 as the only undefeated team, winning both the Big 12 Conference championship and the National Championship.
 The Longhorns' penultimate victory of the season, in the Big 12 Championship Game, featured the biggest margin of victory in the history of that contest.
 Their ultimate victory in the 2006 Rose Bowl against the University of Southern California Trojans for the national championship, as well as their overall season, have both been cited as standing among the greatest performances in college football history by publications such as College Football News, the Atlanta Journal-Constitution, Scout.com, and Sports Illustrated.
 The Longhorns and the Trojans were together awarded the 2006 ESPY Award by ESPN for the "Best Game" in any sport.
 The Longhorns finished the season as the only unbeaten team, with 13 wins and zero losses overall.

 The season gave Texas its second Big 12 football championship (27 conference championships total, including 25 in the Southwest Conference), and fourth consensus national championship in football.
 It was the ninth perfect season in the history of Longhorn football.

 UT set numerous school and NCAA records, including most points scored in a season (652).
-After the season ended, six Longhorns from this championship team were selected by professional football teams in the 2006 NFL Draft.
+After the season ended, six Longhorns from this championship team were selected by professional football teams in the 2006 NFL draft.

 Ohio State finished the season with an appearance in the 2006 Fiesta Bowl where they defeated the Notre Dame Fighting Irish 34–20.
 They finished the season ranked No. 4 in the nation.

-The two teams met the next year in Texas, with Ohio State prevailing 24-7 in a rematch.
-In 2009, they met again in the Fiesta Bowl, with Texas scoring with 16 seconds left to win 24-21.
-The two teams haven't met since then.
-However, they were originally going to meet in another home and home series in 2022 and 2023, with the 2022 game occurring in Texas and the 2023 game occurring in Columbus.
-However, this has since been pushed back a ways, and Texas instead played a home and home series with Alabama during the 2022 and 2023 seasons.
-Now, the two games will occur in 2025 and 2026.
-The 2025 game will be played in Texas, and the 2026 game will be played in Columbus.
+The two teams met the next year in Texas, with Ohio State prevailing 24–7 in a rematch.
+In 2009, they met again in the Fiesta Bowl, with Texas scoring with 16 seconds left to win 24–21.
+This was the final matchup between the two teams until the 2025 Cotton Bowl Classic, which served as a semifinal game for the College Football Playoff (CFP).
+The Buckeyes sealed the game away by a Longhorns' fumble that was returned 83 yards in the other direction for a touchdown, with the final score being 28–14.
+Ohio State eventually went on to win the CFP National Championship following that game.
+The two teams were originally going to meet in another home and home series in 2022 and 2023, with the 2022 game occurring in Texas and the 2023 game occurring in Columbus.
+However, this has since been pushed back to 2025 and 2026, and Texas instead played a home and home series with Alabama during the 2022 and 2023 seasons.
+The 2025 game was played in Columbus, OH, and the 2026 game will be played in Austin, TX.
+In the 2025 game, Ohio State defeated preseason-No. 1 Texas in a low-scoring game, 14–7.